How and When to Use Intermediary Funds

 When the contribution is relatively small but your vision is large

 Intermediaries offer the chance to partake in a large strategy even if the contribution is modest.
 Rather than splitting this commitment into tiny grants that won’t make much difference to grantees but will take up time for processing and reporting, the donor can join a larger story and strategy.
-Bridgespan determined that the existing ecosystem of intermediary funds could two to three times their grantmaking budgets with minimal staff expansion, and with the proper support the same is true for the outcomes possible if grantees were funded to meet their potential rather than to struggle to get by.
+Bridgespan determined that the existing ecosystem of intermediary funds could increase its grantmaking budgets by two to three times with minimal staff expansion, and with the proper support the same is true for the outcomes possible if grantees were funded to meet their potential rather than to struggle to get by.

 When prioritizing equity